RhythmLunatic/gfl-cutscene-interpreter/README.md

 # TODO
 - More dialogue
-- A makefile
 - Make public the modified gfl dumper (I modified abunpack.py to dump everything instead of whatever was in config.json)

-# HOW DO I USE???
+# HOW DO I USE?
 1. First, dump all the game data.
 Yes, all of it.
 It's required so you have portraits, music, and text.
-2. Then put text/avgtxt and out/assets/resources/dabao/avgtexture in the same folder.
+2. Copy avgtxt, avgtexture, pic, and audio to the root folder (next to the index.html).
-3. Then copy VA11 and fetter folder from resources/dabao/avgtxt/ and put in the other avgtxt folder.
+3. Then copy VA11 and fetter folder from resources/dabao/avgtxt/ and put in the folder in your root.
-4. Put fetter.json and fetter_story.json in the root folder
-5. Then run minifyGirlsfrontlineJSON.py and eventStoryStuff.py to generate the files for the webpage (sorry, I should really make a makefile)
+4. put 'special' and 'equip' folders inside pic folder.
-6. Then host a webserver.
+5. Then host a webserver.
 You'll want to add this CSP to your webserver if you're allowing user created cutscenes to be loaded: `Header set Content-Security-Policy "default-src 'self' data: https://fonts.gstatic.com; style-src 'unsafe-inline' cdnjs.cloudflare.com https://fonts.gstatic.com https://fonts.googleapis.com; script-src 'unsafe-inline' cdnjs.cloudflare.com cdn.jsdelivr.net;"`

 For debugging: `python3 -m http.server`, then go to http://localhost:8000 in your internet browser

+# HOW DO I BUILD?
+**Building is optional, the repo will always have the latest built json files.**
+1. Put the following files in the build folder:
+* AudioTemplate.txt (Audio database)
+* profiles.txt (Background database)
+* fetter.json
+* fetter_story.json
+* NormalActivityCampaign.txt
+* mission.json
+* NewCharacterVoice.json
+2. cd to build.
+Run 'make dl' to download the latest girlsfrontline.json, then run 'make build'.
+It will overwrite the json files in the root dir with new ones.

 # license
 AGPLv3
 - In case of the client side code used in this webpage being converted to server side (ex. txt -> json conversion in advance instead of on the fly), you must distribute the source code to comply with the license.
-- Modifying the python scripts does require you to give out the source code, should you decide to host an instance of this software on your own webserver.
+- Modifying the build scripts does require you to give out the source code, should you decide to host an instance of this software on your own webserver.
 - Please include a link to the source code somewhere easily accessible.
 For example, at the bottom of the page like how it is on mine.
 (Of course if you don't ever modify anything you can just keep the link as-is)